Coroner says ‘Young and Restless’ star died of heart disease

 LOS ANGELES (AP) — Officials say “Young and the Restless” star Kristoff St. John died of heart disease, with heavy drinking at the time of his death a contributing factor.

 A coroner’s report released Tuesday lists “hypertrophic heart disease” as the cause of the 52-year-old’s death on Feb.
 4 at his home in Los Angeles.
 “Hypertrophic” means the heart muscle has become abnormally thick.

 The report states that alcohol use along with a congenital artery problem contributed to St. John’s death.

 The report says that three days before his death, St. John had been released from a mental health hospital where he had been admitted for alcohol abuse and threatening self-harm.

 St. John played Neil Winters for 27 years on the CBS soap opera.
-He was nominated for nine daytime Emmys, winning once.
+He was nominated for 11 daytime Emmys, winning twice.